hexagontk/hexagon/readme.md

 its pursose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform.

+It is meant to provide abstraction from underlying technoligies to be able to change them with minimum impact.

 The goals of the project are:

 1. Be simple to use: make it easy to develop user services (HTTP or message consumers) quickly.
 It